Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The shoe also uses the QUIX technology, which is an almost smooth part located at the front of the outsole.
 It serves to make turns and lateral cuts fast and easy.

-The New Balance 623 v3 uses a removable ethylene-vinyl acetate insole.
+This workout shoe from New Balance uses a removable ethylene-vinyl acetate insole.
 This material is lightweight, durable, and has shock absorption properties to keep the foot comfortable.

 The full-length injection-molded EVA provides a firm and stable platform while still being flexible enough to accommodate natural foot movement.